FAQs

 Can OceanBound Plastic be recycled again?

 Yes!
-The source material for OceanBound Plastic is HDPE at risk of polluting the ocean.
-Because, OceanBound Plastic is HDPE, it can be recycled in the same channels and processes as any other HDPE product.
-Products made with OceanBound Plastic are just as recyclable as products made with PCR or virgin resin.
+Because OceanBound Plastic is HDPE, it can be recycled in the same channels and processes as any other HDPE product.
+Products made with OceanBound Plastic are just as recyclable as products made with curbside collected PCR or virgin resin.

 How is OceanBound Plastic different from other recycled plastic?

-A majority of recycled plastic used in everyday items comes from plastic collected at your curb by professional waste management companies.
+The majority of recycled plastic comes from plastic collected at your curb by professional waste management companies.
 This plastic is then sorted and further processed into various products and packaging.
-Envision’s OceanBound Plastic however, is sourced from areas lacking such professional collection efforts as a result there is a high likelihood that the plastic in these at-risk zones will enter the ocean.
-Envision Plastics works with their Qualified Partners to professionalize the collection stream, collect this plastic, and manufacture
+Envision Plastics’ OceanBound Plastic, however, is sourced from within 50km of waterways and coastlines in areas that lack formal community-based recycling collection.
+There is a high likelihood that the plastic in these at-risk zones would enter the ocean or other waterways if not collected for recycling programs like Envision’s OceanBound Plastic program.
+Envision Plastics works with its qualified partners to professionalize the collection stream, collect this plastic, and manufacture it into clean post consumer resin.